 d.
 No accessory building shall project beyond the front yard line on either street.

-2. Side Yard.
+Side Yard.
 There shall be a side yard on each side of a building and said side yard shall not be less than the average height of adjacent buildings.
 For the lot or tract, side yard requirements shall be fifteen (15) feet.

 3. Rear Yard.
 There shall be a rear yard for buildings in this district, which rear yard shall have a depth of not less than twenty-five (25) feet or twenty (20) percent of the depth of the lot, whichever is the smaller.

 SECTION 7.
-SIGN REGULATIONS: See ARTICLE XXII.
+SIGN REGULATIONS: See ARTICLE XXI.